 The human element is crucial to Kennedy, who sees the system as an important means of getting communications where they need to be in a timely fashion.
 “To communicate, you’ve got to use multiple channels because different people perceive messages differently.
 We have a wide-focus communication plan that assists word-of-mouth.
 People must be integrated into the solution or it ultimately has no meaning,” says Kennedy.

 AxisTV digital signage software from Visix gets information to VCU’s audience wherever they are, delivering crisis communications to thousands of overlapping endpoints.
 At the click of a mouse, AxisTV pushes information out to 40 media players sending content to 50 displays plus Visix publishers for smaller screens and mobiles.

 The system was first implemented in residence halls near security check-in desks.
 “These desks are staffed 24/7,” explains Kennedy, “and the displays have small sirens on them that can sound a tone in case of an emergency, drawing attention to the display.”
 Sirens are also placed around the campus.
 In the event of an emergency, these will alert people to the fact that there is something happening and cue them to check displays for information.

 “The breadth of AxisTV digital signage software gives us opportunities to grow,” Kennedy told us.
-Future installations of AxisTV include displays in administrative areas and external signage, such as in parking decks and lots, and outdoor signs near the most popular campus access points.
+Other planned installations of AxisTV include displays in administrative areas and external signage, such as in parking decks and lots, and outdoor signs near the most popular campus access points.